Reviews You Can Rely On

 This review has a wide range of prices.
 Of the products that offer the best value, the Moon Lence Backpacking Chair stands out.
 This lesser-known brand still performs above average in most areas while keeping the price astonishingly low.
 Our favorite chair, the Skyline UL is on the pricey end but offers an exceptionally well-rounded performance with high marks in comfort, size, weight, stability, and ease of use.

-Sometimes the simplest answer is the best.
+Sometimes, the simplest answer is the best.
 This rings true with the Therm-a-Rest Z Seat, which is a basic piece of egg-carton style foam.
 Despite its simplicity, it offers exceptional value for its low price, extreme durability, minuscule weight, and versatility.
-Same goes for the Nemo Chipper, which is even cheaper and made from reclaimed materials.
+The same goes for the Nemo Chipper, which is even cheaper and made from reclaimed materials.
 For the most significant cost savings, look to the foam chairs, which are almost always less expensive than tent-style models but can still offer you a padded seat to comfort your derrière.

 backpacking chair - if we had to sum up the z seat in just a few words: sit anywhere for...